News

 The purpose of this class action is to obtain:

-a) an injunction ordering Rogers, Bell and Telus to cease the prohibited business practices and misleading advertising concerning “unlimited data”; and
+a) an injunction ordering Rogers to cease the prohibited business practices and misleading advertising concerning “unlimited data”; and

 b) compensatory and punitive damages in amounts to be determined.